Time-lag in hadronic channel: to explore delayed VHE-flare of 3C 279: Results Discussion

 \section{Results \& Discussion}

-The Fermi-LAT light curve of the quasar 3C 279 in the time period MJD 58131 to 58142 within the energy range 0.1 to 300 GeV suggests a flaring state in HE.
-However, the TeV gamma-ray with the H.E.S.S. telescope search indicates VHE activity with an 11-day delay from the peak of the HE flare.
-We explain both these events with a lepto-hadronic model.
-The lepton modeling to explain the SED events starting from UV wavelengths to HE events is shown in figure \ref{fig:sed_mod} with a solid (black) line, and the free parameters values of the model are listed in table \ref{tab:parmod}.
-The synchrotron emissions from the accelerated protons explain the delayed VHE energy activity.
+The \textit{Fermi}-LAT light curve of the quasar 3C 279 in the period 58130 to 58142 MJD within the energy range 0.1 to 300 GeV suggests a flaring state in HE.
+However, the sub-TeV gamma-rays observed with the H.E.S.S. telescope indicate VHE activity with a nearly 11-day delay from the peak of the HE flare.
+We explain both these events with a lepto-hadronic model where the observations of optical and UV are explained with electron synchrotron emissions and the HE-flare with the electron-EC by the DT region photons.
+The SED modeling insists the lepton luminosity of $L'_e =1.4\times10^{41}$ erg/sec using {$L_e' ={\pi}\;{R'^{2}_b}{c}\int_{\gamma'_{e,min}}^{\gamma'_{e,max}} m_e{c}^2{\gamma'_e}{N(\gamma')} \,d\gamma'$} from \cite{baniklumino} in a magnetic field of 1.6 G.